KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 Encrypt the password by providing the:

-a. password to encrypt
+a.
+Password to encrypt

-b. passphrase
+b.
+Passphrase

-c. location to write encrypted file to
+c.
+Location to write encrypted file to

 The following command can be used to generate the encrypted password: